Crypto Accounting Microsoft Dynamics 365 Integration (2026)

 Journal granularity

-Generally summarised journals (periodic: holdings / realized-unrealized / income / fees), not raw transactions, with the subledger retaining transaction detail for audit.
-Granularity is a design choice; the Dynamics summary plus subledger detail together form the audit trail.
+Generally summarised journals — periodic entries for holdings, realized and unrealized results, income, and fees — rather than raw transactions, with the subledger retaining the transaction detail for audit.
+The granularity is a design choice; the Dynamics summary plus the subledger detail together form the audit trail.

 Export is plumbing

-The integration delivers structured journals; it does not validate classification/cost-basis/fair-value — those remain accounting judgements subject to review/audit.
-Accounting correctness is separate, auditor-confirmed.
+The integration delivers structured journals; it does not validate classification, cost basis, or fair value, which remain accounting judgements subject to review and audit.
+The accounting correctness is established separately and confirmed with the auditor.

 Practical guidance